elifesciences-publications/Bhatia_et_al_2019/README.md

 png formats

 intermediate_data: Holds the (manually cropped) stacks for individual leaves before and after applying the deconvolution.py script.
-These files are input files to the segmentation.py script.
+The files produced by the deconvolution are input files to the segmentation.py script.

 misc/laser_settings.txt: a text file with confocal settings used by the deconvolution.py script

-processed_data: holds the extracted data from the segmentation.py script, and also stacks of labels showing the segmentation result.
+processed_data: holds the extracted data from the segmentation.py script, and also stacks of tiffs showing the segmentation result where each identified nuclei has a specific label for its voxels.

 raw_data: contains the original data in lif and tiff formats.
 Note, all original data for the submission is provided via https://idr.openmicroscopy.org/about/.